matthewlmcclure/lade/README.md

 ## Known Issues

-* I took groc apart, and there is work left to put it back together.
+* I'm still taking groc apart, and there will be more work ahead to put it back together.
 * MlmGroc's own documentation produces many small partial Markdown files.
 It seems more desirable that it could assemble fragments from many places in the source code into a given Markdown file so that